qutran/swheel/README.md

 ### &lt;Router&gt;

 <p>Should be placed on the top of your application.
-Applies special listener for every <code>&lt;a&gt;</code> tag and initializes routing state for application's tree.</p>
+Applies special listener for every <code>&lt;a&gt;</code> element and initializes routing state for application's tree.</p>
 <p>Uses browser history API.</p>

 ### &lt;MemoryRouter&gt;